stevedillard1/LLM_FINAL_PROJECT/WRITEUP.md

 remaining roughly flat.
 Three alternative outcomes and their implications:

 **Targeted ≈ control:** Feature identification is not working.
 The top-k by mean activation is the wrong selection criterion.
-Next step: switch to a contrastive approach (true vs. false statement activation differences) or target a different layer.

 **Both targeted and control drop sharply vs. baseline:** Residual stream interference from the encode-decode cycle is degrading the model regardless of which features are zeroed.
-Next step: use `sae.use_error_term = True` to preserve the original residual and only subtract the contribution of targeted features.

 **Targeted drops but perplexity also spikes:** Factual and fluency features are entangled at this layer.
-Next step: try a later layer (layer 5 in Pythia-70m) where representations are more semantic, or switch from activation patching to weight editing via `sae.W_dec`.
+Could try another layer
 ---

 ## 5. Remaining Experiments

 In rough priority order:

-**Quantitative baseline results** — complete a full 100-sample evaluation run and populate the results table above.
+**Quantitative baseline results:** complete a full 100-sample evaluation run and populate the results table above.

-**Contrastive feature identification** — replace the mean-activation heuristic with a probe trained on the activation difference between true and false answers on the same questions.
+**Contrastive feature identification:** replace the mean-activation heuristic with a probe trained on the activation difference between true and false answers on the same questions.
 This more directly targets features encoding factual *correctness*.

-**Layer sweep** — run the suppression experiment at each of the 6 residual stream hook points in Pythia-70m to see which layer shows the largest targeted/control gap.
+**Layer sweep:** run the suppression experiment at each of the 6 residual stream hook points in Pythia-70m to see which layer shows the largest targeted/control gap.

-**Scale to Pythia-1.4B** — run the full experiment on the originally intended model on a GPU, using the `pythia-1.4b-deduped` SAE release.
+**Scale to Pythia-1.4B:** run the full experiment on the originally intended model on a GPU, using the `pythia-1.4b-deduped` SAE release.

-**Noise and swap interventions** — the codebase has hooks for noise injection and feature swapping already designed; implement and compare against suppression.
+**Noise and swap interventions:** the codebase has hooks for noise injection and feature swapping already designed; implement and compare against suppression.

 ---